Unicorn-OS/Packer.Template/src/ansible/roles/cache bento/readme.md

+# Cache and store build Artifacts & outputs in MinIO!

 # How Packer renames ISO Files?
 Packer uses [hashicorp/go-getter](https://github.com/hashicorp/go-getter) to fetch isos, hashes the download url and renames the file in packer_cache.